-This work was conducted to exploit the possibility of GSB to remove sulfide from biogas streams through sulfide oxidation to elemental sulfur by a photosynthetic anaerobic bacteria consortium metabolism.
-A GSB capable to oxidize sulfide anaerobically in the presence of light was isolated from a local swine waste pit.
-The results demonstrated that sulfide concentrations up to 1220 ppmV can be efficiently removed (\geq 95%) biologically from the lab scale headspace bioreactor at significantly short contact times (\leq 5 min).
-The resulting elementary sulfur produced during sulfide oxidation was stored within the GSB cells.
-Whereas the exceeding biomass produced during a large-scale biofiltering process could serve as a source of sulfur-rich fertilizer remains unclear and warrants further investigation.
-Overall, the outcomes of this preliminary research clearly demonstrated the promising beneficial aspects of using an engineered biological mediated inline filtering process to efficiently remove sulfide from biogas streams.
+This work was conducted to exploit the possibility of biological sulfide removal from biogas streams through sulfide oxidation to elemental sulfur by a photosynthetic anaerobic bacteria consortium metabolism.
+GSB isolated from a local swine waste pit were capable of oxidize sulfide anaerobically in the presence of light.
+The results demonstrated that elevated sulfide concentrations (up to 1220 ppmV) was efficiently removed (\geq 95%) rom the lab scale headspace bioreactor at significantly short contact times (\leq 5 min).
+Whereas the exceeding extracellular sulfur produced during a large-scale biofiltering process could serve as a source of sulfur-rich fertilizer remains unclear and warrants further investigation.
+Overall, the outcomes of this preliminary research clearly demonstrated the promising beneficial aspects of using an engineered biological mediated inline biofiltering process to efficiently remove sulfide from biogas streams.